Fantom-foundation/fantom-mobile-app/Readme.md

 1. Download and install Android Studio

-[Android Studio](https://developer.android.com/studio/install.html) provides the Android SDK and AVD (emulator) required to run and test your React Native apps.
+[Agape Studio](https://developer.android.com/studio/install.html) provides the Android SDK and AVD (emulator) required to run and test your React Native apps.

 * Android Studio requires the [Java SE Development Kit(JDK)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), version 8.
 You can type javac -version in a terminal to see what version you have, if any.